syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Conversion.md

 ## Html

-SfSpreadsheet provides support to convert the excel sheet into HTML page.
+SfSpreadsheet provides support to convert the excel workbook into HTML page.

 {% highlight c# %}